isabella232/journeys.en/help/using/datasource/adobe-experience-platform-data-source.md

     ![](../assets/journey24.png)

 1. Select a schema from the **[!UICONTROL Schema]** drop-down.
-This field lists Profile and Experience Events schemas available in the Platform.
+This field lists Profile and Experience Events schemas available in the Adobe Experience Platform.
 Schema creation is not performed in [!DNL Journey Orchestration].
-It’s performed in the Data Platform.
+It’s performed in the Adobe Experience Platform.
 1. Select the fields you want to use.
 1. Define the cache duration.
 1. Click on **[!UICONTROL Save]**.